7 Tips for a Successful Small Business

 To run a successful business, owners must juggle a range of responsibilities and don many hats, particularly in the early stages as the team slowly builds.
 Making the jump into entrepreneurship can be scary, and the lack of security puts many people off the chance of a lifetime.

 When starting a new business, and even when going through yearly budgets, always overestimate how much you are planning to spend and underestimate your income.
-Work this so as even your worst case scenario still turns a profit, or at least break even.
+Work this so that even your worst-case scenario still turns a profit, or at least breaks even.

 Any accountant worth their salt does precisely this, as this is the backbone of any good business.
 If you do overachieve on your budgets, remember to reinvest this into other areas of the business.